Kimserey/BlogArchive/20160207_Method_chaining_for_bootstrap_components_with_websharper.md

 ##Method chaining with NavTabs

 As we explaining at the beginning the purpose of Method chaining is to provide a set of functions which are human readable and which make it easy to discover what kind of configuration we can have for our types.
-The first thing we need to do is to have a first function to create the type as a default state.
+The first thing we need to do is to have a function to create the type in a default state:

 ```
 type NavTabs with
      static member Create() = { Tabs = []; NavTabType = Normal; IsJustified = false }
 ```

-We are now in a better position to create nav tabs as we can just call NavTabs.Create().
-The next step would be to provide a function to add tabs.
+We are now in a better position to create Nav tabs as we can just call `NavTabs.Create()`.

-From this method we get a default configuration.
 What we need next is to make the other configurations available.
-We will do that by following the .Withxxx pattern we employed in our example of method chaining.
+We will do that by following the `.Withxxx()` pattern we employed in our example of Method chaining.

-On the navtabtype we will then have:
+On the `NavTabs` type we will then have:

 ```
 type NavTabs with
+     static member Create() =
+        { Tabs = []
+          NavTabType = Normal
-     static member Create() = { Tabs = []; NavTabType = Normal; IsJustified = false }
+          IsJustified = false }

      member x.WithTabs tabs = { x with Tabs = tabs }

      member x.Justify isJustified = { x with IsJustified = isJustified }

      member x.WithNavTabType navTabType = { x with NavTabType = navTabType }
 ```

-We do the same for the tab type with a create function
+We do the same for the `NavTab` type:

 ```
 type NavTab with
-     static member Create id = ...
+    static member Create id =
+        { Id = id
+          Title = ""
+          Content = Doc.Empty
+          State = NavTabState.Normal }

+    member x.WithContent doc = { x with Content = doc }

-     member x.WithTitle title = ...
+    member x.WithTitle title = { x with Title = title }

-     member x.WithContent content = ...
-     member x.WithNavTabState state = ...
+    member x.WithState state = { x with State = state }
 ```

-Now when we want to make the same example as before with three tabs, pills and justified, we need to write:
+Now to create the same example as before (three tabs, pills and justified), we can write:

 ```
 let tabs =